-CloudFormation templates can natively reference Parameter Store through ‘parameter resources’ available as a feature in CloudFormation.
-Due to limitations in the number of definable parameter resources (60), it’s not practical to implement the reference mechanism in this way.
+CloudFormation templates can natively reference Parameter Store through parameter resources available as a feature in CloudFormation.
+Due to limitations in the number of definable parameter resources (200), it’s not practical to implement the reference mechanism in this way.

-Instead we can introduce another resource into the template, which can act as a provider to extract optimization insights from Parameter Store.
-The individual infrastructure resources (i.e. EC2, RDS, ASG, etc.) can then directly reference this new resource for recommendations.
+Instead, we can introduce a lookup function specified as an infrastructure resource into the template, which can act as a provider to extract optimization insights from Parameter Store.
+Now infrastructure resources (i.e. EC2, RDS, ASG, etc.) can then directly reference this lookup function for recommendations.

-We can leverage CloudFormation CLI to build such a resource provider which has a resource type specification and handlers that control API interactions with the underlying AWS or third-party services.
+We can leverage CloudFormation CLI to build this resource as a resource provider which has a resource type specification and handlers that control API interactions with the underlying AWS or third-party services.
 These interactions may include create, read, update, delete and list (CRUDL) operations for resources.
 You would use resource providers to model and provision resources using CloudFormation.
-For example, AWS::EC2::Instance

-The open source AWS CloudFormation CLI project will walk you through how to build a custom resource provider.
-The resource provider can be used as a platform to query any third party system (i.e. Parameter Store) for insights.
-These insights should be delivered back to CloudFormation using the supplied responseURL
+The open source AWS CloudFormation CLI project will walk you through how to build a custom resource provider, which can be used as a platform to query any third party system (i.e. Parameter Store) for insights.
+These insights should be delivered back to CloudFormation using the supplied responseURL.
+We will refer to our resource provider as a lookup plugin from this point.

 If you want to follow along, please ensure you have a Densify instance running and connected to your AWS environment.
 If you haven’t already, you can visit the Densify signup page to get access to a free, no-obligation trial.